Rick Hoyt, whose late father pushed him through decades of Boston Marathons and other races, has died at 61 - KTVZ

 The father-son duo completed more than 1,000 marathons, duathlons and triathlons, according to the Team Hoyt website.

-There is a statue honoring the pair in Hopkington, Massachusetts, near where the marathon starts each April.
+There is a statue honoring the pair in Hopkinton, Massachusetts, near where the marathon starts each April.

 The-CNN-Wire